Alfred Pullin: Talks with Old English Cricketers

 A prolific worker, Pullin also wrote several books on cricket.
 These included Talks with Old English Cricketers (1900), a biography of Alfred Shaw (1902) and The History of Yorkshire County Cricket 1903–23 (1924).
 The first of these was his most widely known, and had a considerable impact.
 The historian Mick Pope writes that it "stirred deep debate among the cricketing public and in the county committee rooms concerning the predicament of several old and seemingly forgotten professional cricketers and with it, tarnished the blossoming reputation of Yorkshire County Cricket Club during a period that they were set to dominate on the field."

 The book arose from a series of articles written over the winter of 1898 for the Yorkshire Evening Post, in which he interviewed former players and reflected their experiences after retirement.
 Encountering the desperate circumstances in which many former players lived, Pullin was moved to campaign on their behalf.
-Hodgson suggests that he "did not mince his words ...
+Pope suggests that he "did not mince his words ...
 He held a deep regard for the players, and found it difficult to contemplate the forlorn situation and desperate straits that several of the old Yorkshire cricketers he interviewed were faced with."
 When investigating the whereabouts of John Thewlis, Pullin was told "Think dead; if not, Manchester".
 Pullin later wrote about Thewlis: "The moral responsibilities of cricket managers, so far as a player is concerned, should surely not end with the termination of his active career.
 He ought not to be cast aside like an old shoe."

 There had already been public debate on the fate of retired cricketers, and counties had improved pay and conditions for their professional players.
 For example, several counties, including Yorkshire, had instituted winter pay before Pullin's writings were published.
 However, former players did not benefit from these reforms.

 Pope suggests that Pullin's writing gave the debate "a renewed vigour and sharp focus once again."
 Although Pullin toned down his comments by the time the articles were published in book form, his attacks on Yorkshire County Cricket Club and general cricket administration aroused public support and led to action.
 Thewlis, for example, was given work as a groundsman and provided with a pension.
 In Pullin's entry into the Oxford Dictionary of National Biography, Lincoln Allison notes that the book reflected Pullin's close and sympathetic relationship with the players.
 Allison describes it as a pioneering work: the unhappy experiences of cricketers after retirement was a phenomenon not widely known at the time.
 E.W.
 Swanton, a press box colleague for the last few years of Pullin's career, writes: "It was his revelations about the straits of poverty to which some of these heroes of the past were reduced that first roused the conscience of the public and the county committees, Yorkshire's not least."
 Derek Hodgson, in the official history of Yorkshire County Cricket Club, writes that Pullin "produced one of the most valuable source books on Victorian cricket".